 Recently, Fort Langley has exploded with dining options but, two original standbys that serve up local fresh food are Wendel’s Book Store & Café and the Lampliter Gallery Café.
 I would suggest Wendel’s for breakfast or lunch and the Lampliter for a late lunch or dinner.
 Reservations at the Lampliter are recommended and make sure you head into Wendel’s early as tables fill up quickly.

 The best and easiest way to get to any these fantastic fall destinations is by rental car from Vancouver.
 Just remember booking a reliable airport transfer in Vancouver before departure as this will help you save tons.
 Public transport is either unavailable or inconvenient to take to these locations.

 On the other hand, public transport is either unavailable or inconvenient to take to these locations.

 This article was written by Sarah, creator of Balancing Wanderlust.

-Have you spent time in Vancouver, British Columbia?
+Have you spent time in Vancouver, British Columbia, or other Canadian destinations?
 Where did you go if you ventured outside of the city?
 Comment below.